Findus23/guides/content/static_pages/jax-xla-options/index.md

 ---

 Unfortunately the [JAX documentation](https://docs.jax.dev/en/latest/xla_flags.html) only seems to list a few common XLA flags.
 The rest of them is not documented at all outside of the OpenXLA source code.
-Here I am listing all of them as of JAX 0.5.3.
+Here I am listing all of them as of JAX/jaxlib 0.6.0.
 Keep in mind that most of them are experimental and don't depend on their behaviour to be stable between JAX/XLA versions.

 <!--more-->